 “Implement procedures to verify that a person or entity seeking access to electronic protected health information [PHI] is the one claimed.”

 Authentication involves confirming that users are who they claim to be.
 The password (something known only to the individual) is the most common way to obtain authentication to an information system and the easiest to establish.
-Covered entities explore other authentication methods – a token/smart card (something that individuals possess) or a biometric (something unique to the individual).
+HIPAA does not specify what procedures should be implemented, but guidance from the Department of Health and Human Services suggests three ways for users to verify their identity:

-Regulations such as HIPAA are by their nature ‘the basics’.
+Requirements such as the technical safeguards of HIPAA’s Security Rule are, by nature, “the basics.”
 They must cover so many different types of organizations that they have to be applicable to the lowest common denominator within their remit.
-With UserLock and FileAudit the aim is to reach beyond compliance and help organizations run an all-round more secure organization that best mitigates the risk pertaining to patient data.
+With UserLock and FileAudit the aim is to not only be compliant, but to also reach beyond compliance and help organizations run an all-round more secure organization that best mitigates the risk pertaining to patient data.